MicrosoftDocs/entra-docs/docs/id-governance/tutorial-mover-custom-workflow-portal.md

 The mover scenario can be broken down into the following steps:
   - **Prerequisite:** Create two user accounts, one to represent an employee and one to represent a manager
-  - **Prerequisite:** Editing the attributes required for this scenario in the admin center
+  - **Prerequisite:** Edit the attributes required for this scenario in the admin center
   - **Prerequisite:** Edit the attributes for this scenario using Microsoft Graph Explorer
   - Create the  workflow
   - Trigger the workflow